SyncfusionExamples/Create-a-Dialog-Component-in-a-Blazor-Server-Application/README.md

 * For queries, reach our [Syncfusion support team](https://www.syncfusion.com/support/directtrac/incidents/newincident?utm_source=github&utm_medium=listing&utm_campaign=blazor-lists-github) or post the queries through the [community forums](https://www.syncfusion.com/forums/blazor-components?utm_source=github&utm_medium=listing&utm_campaign=blazor-lists-github).
 * Request new feature through [Syncfusion feedback portal](https://www.syncfusion.com/feedback/blazor-components?utm_source=github&utm_medium=listing&utm_campaign=blazor-lists-github).

+## Features and Benefits

+## Action buttons

+The Blazor dialog component provides built-in support to perform actions using buttons, which define necessary callback functions to handle user input.

+## Positioning

+Users can position a Blazor dialog wherever they want on a page.
+It is easy to configure this through built-in positions or any custom axis value (for example, top left, bottom right, top right, bottom left, 100 75, etc.).
+## Animation

+A variety of smooth, built-in animations are available to configure the opening and closing of modal dialogs.
+The Blazor Dialog animates based on CSS3 animation from the Animation library.

 ## Related links

 [Learn More about Blazor Dialog](https://www.syncfusion.com/blazor-components/blazor-dialog?utm_source=github&utm_medium=listing&utm_campaign=blazor-dialog-github-samples)